Clever and fun bunk bed concepts that kids will adore

 If you want to make the most of your space, a custom-made bed that stretches from wall to wall (without leaving award pockets of wasted space) and is outfitted with your choice of electrical outlets, lighting, and headboard is the way to go. even custom features like trundle beds and shelving Each bed could use an upholstered headboard to soften the space à la Katharine Pooley.

-From mezzanine balconies and lookout towers to cleverly concealed storage and a fun slide to get down, the best bunk bed ideas are playful and creative constructions.
+With fun features like mezzanine balconies and lookout towers, as well as hidden storage and a slide for easy exit, the best bunk bed ideas are both functional and entertaining.
 Here, in this home in East London (link opens in new window) a mezzanine level was added to a room with bunk beds, and the only way to reach it was via a climbing wall and a fireman's pole.

 If the ceiling is high enough, you could replace the top bunk of a triple bunk bed with a fun mezzanine play balcony, freeing up valuable floor space.